US stocks move lower and pull S&P 500 back from its record

 Trump also floated this week that he would impose tariffs of as much as 200% on pharmaceutical drugs and placed a 50% tariff on copper imports, matching the rates charged on steel and aluminum.

-Wall Street has been relatively stable in recent weeks, with stocks steadily rising to record levels, appearing to take the unpredictability of Trump's tariff policies in stride after following wild swings after the tariffs were initially rolled out in the spring.
+The initial rollout of Trump's tariff policies in the spring roiled financial markets.
+But Wall Street has been relatively stable in recent weeks, with stocks steadily rising to record levels, suggesting the market has mostly adjusted to the unpredictability of Trump's rapidly shifting tariffs.

 Trade policy aside, the market is now set to shift at least some of its focus on companies due to report quarterly earnings over the next few weeks.